WeEdit: A Dataset, Benchmark and Glyph-Guided Framework for Text-centric Image Editing: Dataset and Benchmark

 \textbf{(3) Text Editing Pairs.} Given the $N$ text entries extracted from $\mathcal{H}_{\text{src}}$, we employ a lightweight VLM Qwen3-30B-A3B~\cite{bai2025qwen3vl} to generate the corresponding edited texts for each operation type.
 Specifically, for \emph{translation}, all $N$ entries are translated into the target language; for \emph{replacement}, 1 to $N$ entries are randomly selected, and the VLM produces semantically plausible substitutes.

-\textbf{(4) Content Backfilling.} Once the target texts are determined, we substitute them into $\mathcal{H}_{\text{src}}$ at exactly the positions of the original text entries, leaving all other HTML elements unchanged, thereby producing the modified HTML code $\mathcal{H}_{\text{tgt}}$.
+\textbf{(4) Content Backfilling.} Once the target texts are determined, we replace the original text entries in $\mathcal{H}{\text{src}}$ at their exact positions while keeping all other HTML elements unchanged, yielding the modified HTML code $\mathcal{H}{\text{tgt}}$.

 \textbf{(5) Rendering.} Both $\mathcal{H}_{\text{src}}$ and $\mathcal{H}_{\text{tgt}}$ are rendered into images via Playwright~\cite{playwright}.
 As the rendering process is fully deterministic and $\mathcal{H}_{\text{src}}$ and $\mathcal{H}_{\text{tgt}}$ differ only in the designated text entries, the resulting source image $\mathbf{I}_{\text{src}}$ and target image $\mathbf{I}_{\text{tgt}}$ are guaranteed to be pixel-perfect identical in all non-target regions.